deepankarm/org-jina-examples/my_first_jina_app/chapters/02_run.md

 10,1,Chef,"I'm sorry boys.
 ```

-Or, in a more human-readable format:
+If you're a human and want to read that more easily:

 | Season | Episode | Character | Line                                    |
 | ---    | ---     | ---       | ---                                     |